-Behind the Tools is the official Tradify podcast.
-It’s an inside look at tradespeople from all over the world.
-In each episode we bring on a guest to answer real questions about life in the trades, running a business, and how to overcome the challenges that come with being a tradesperson.
+The official Tradify podcast is an inside look at tradespeople from all over the world.
+Every episode we bring on a guest to answer real questions about life in the trades, running a business, and how to overcome the challenges that come with being a tradesperson.

-Watch the videos on YouTube or listen to our podcast on your favourite platform:
+Watch the videos on YouTube or search for Behind the Tools on your favourite podcast platform:

 In the first episode of Tradify’s Behind the Tools podcast, Tradify CEO Michael Steckler sat down with Nick Bundy from Nick Bundy Electrical.
 Nick talks about life in the trades, amassing 47,000+ subscribers on YouTube, and how people sometimes think he’s related to a serial killer.